 High Loose Bun

 Who said your bun hairstyle had to be perfectly in place?
 We're big fans of a slightly messy, undone look, and that's exactly what this high loose bun falls under.
 Simply gather your natural hair directly on top of your head in a loose bun and pull a few face-framing strands loose.
 One move and you're done!
-If you have naturally curly hair, consider defining your texture with a curl mousse, like Bumble and bumble's Bb.
-Curl Conditioning Mousse ($31), beforehand.
+If you have naturally curly hair, consider defining your texture with a curl mousse beforehand.

-Prefer a bit more structure (no pun intended) to your look?
-Gather your strands into a structured bun.
-This polished look is fit for any occasion, be it the office or a red carpet event.
-We particularly love it with some laid edges along the hairline and recommend using Carol's Daughter's Pracaxi Nectar Frizz Tamer ($8).
+Prefer a little less structure to your look?
+Gather your strands into a pineapple bun.
+This fun look is fit for any occasion, be it the office or a red carpet event.
+We particularly love it with some laid edges along the hairline.
+This look involves pulling hair into a high ponytail and allowing the curly lengths to spill over the top like a pineapple.

 Flat Messy Bun

-This knotty, angled bun has plenty of character.
-Slightly positioned to the side, it's the perfect way to add a fun twist to an otherwise traditional updo.
-To help with that knotty texture, use Amika's Un.Done Volume and Matte Texture Spray ($25) prior to styling your strands into your bun.
+This loose, classic chignon still has plenty of character.
+Slightly positioned at the nape of the neck, it pairs the style with loose, romantic tendrils framing the fact.
+To help with texture, use Amika's Un.Done Volume and Matte Texture Spray ($27) prior to styling your strands into your bun.

 If you're still working on your bun skills, try a side-swept bun so you can watch what you're doing in the mirror as you style.